pawelzeja098/DicomToPngMaui/README.md

 # Dicom To Png Maui App
 ## Description

 Extract images from dicom container.
+Dicom files can be get from device or URL.
+Dicom container is exctracted to PNGs and then they can be shown in carousel view.
+App works on android and windows, it was not tested on apple products.

 ## Done:
 - login page (login: admin, password: admin)